cathaypacific8747/am4/docs/guides/formulae.md

     - Middle Plot, constant $v$:
         - choose distances less than 6000km
         - *along some linear line, they all have equally good contribution per hour*
-    - Right plot, constant $T$ for a 12hr departure schedule:
+    - Right plot, constant $T$ for a 12hr departure schedule and $v=1200$:
         - when $d<6000$, greater distances perform better.
         - when $d>10000$, greater distances perform poorer.

-    I'm being quite ambiguous here: we will see later how to know "when it's too short" or how to calculate the "linear line"
+    I'm being quite ambiguous here: we will see later how to know "when it's too short" or how to calculate the "linear line".

 Now, we want to know **what is the equation that gives me the darkest blue region**?